avalos010/summarizer/README.md

 # Summarizer

 Alot of people are charging for this so I created a free no BS summarize application.

-No registration required whatsoever getting rid of the supabase factor.
-Anyone and everyone can use it!
-Abuse it I don't care!!
+Going to add auth just to save previous summary tabs.